robclark56/RaspiBolt-Extras/RB_extra_backup.md

 Difficulty: Medium

 Since lnd V0.6, Static Channel Backups (SCB) is supported.
 In a nutshell, every time a channel changes, lnd writes a new copy of the `channels.backup` file.
 This file is encypted so that it is safe to store on (e.g.) a cloud server.
+For more details, see [v0.6-beta Release Notes](https://github.com/lightningnetwork/lnd/releases/tag/v0.6-beta)

-This guide explains how to automatically upload `channels.backup` file on changes, to using a webserver on a different host.
+This guide explains how to automatically upload the `channels.backup` file on changes, to using a webserver on a different host.

 # RISK #
 Minimal.
-The `channels.backup` file is encypted so that it is safe to transmit over the Internet and to store on (e.g.) a cloud server.
+The `channels.backup` file is encrypted so that it is safe to transmit over the Internet and to store on (e.g.) a cloud server.

 # LND Version #